Subaru Sambar: Sixth generation (1999–2012)

-Seventh generation (2009–2014)
+Seventh generation (2012–2022)

-On June 26, 2007, an article appeared in the Japanese newspaper Nikkan Kogyo Shimbun, claiming that due to the investment by Toyota in Fuji Heavy Industries, the parent company of Subaru, all production of kei class vehicles made by Subaru would end and be replaced by Toyota-owned Daihatsu models rebadged as Subarus.
-This would allow Subaru to focus on their core business of four-wheel-drive family cars with horizontally opposed engines; kei car sales are almost entirely limited to the domestic Japanese market and were not cost effective for such a small manufacturer.
+In April 2008 Fuji Heavy Industries officially announced that they would gradually pull out of the kei class as a result of the recent investment by Toyota; Subaru was not to compete directly with Toyota which meant that the company's kei products would be replaced by rebadged models from Toyota's Daihatsu subsidiary.
+This allowed Subaru to focus on their core business of four-wheel-drive family cars with horizontally opposed engines with significant export sales; kei car sales are almost entirely limited to the domestic Japanese market and were not cost effective for such a small manufacturer.
+In spite of strong protests from Sambar fans, Subaru ended production of kei vehicles at the end of fiscal year 2011 (final day of production was 29 February, 2012).

-In September 2009, the passenger version of the Sambar was introduced as the Subaru Dias Wagon, a rebadged version of the Daihatsu Atrai van.
-The seventh generation of the Sambar truck was later introduced to Japan on April 2, 2012 as a badge engineered Daihatsu Hijet Van/Truck, but the passenger variant (Dias Wagon) had already been produced since 2009.
+In September 2009, the first result of the tie-up was introduced, the passenger-oriented Subaru Dias Wagon.
+This was a rebadged version of the Daihatsu Atrai, considered a member of the Sambar family.
+The seventh generation of the Sambar truck was later introduced to Japan on 2 April 2012 as a badge engineered Daihatsu Hijet Van/Truck.
 This is the first time the Sambar is a semi-cabover vehicle, the engine was installed in the front of the vehicle, between the front passengers, and driving the rear wheels, while continuing to offer on demand four-wheel-drive.

-In 2014, the Sambar truck was discontinued and updated to S500 Hijet generation, while the Sambar van/Dias Wagon stayed on the S321 platform.
+In 2014, the Sambar truck was discontinued and updated to S500 Hijet generation, following the Dias Wagon which was discontinued in early 2020.
+The Sambar van stayed on the S321 platform until January 2022.